 Running a board meeting can be demanding.
 Whether you are the board chair trying to keep the meeting on schedule and draw in disengaged directors, or the board administrator consumed with the responsibility of creating board books, board meetings involve many carefully managed parts.
-This guide simplifies the process of wrapping up a successful board meeting by breaking it down into 4 helpful steps.

 Wait!
 But what if the boardroom is on fire and everyone has to evacuate?
-In special circumstances where it’s not wise to proceed with the meeting, a board member can chime in: “I move to adjourn and to meet again tomorrow at 8 a.m.”
+In exceptional circumstances where it’s not wise to proceed with the meeting, a board member can chime in: “I move to adjourn and to meet again tomorrow at 8 a.m.”
 Or, suggest adjourning to reconvene at a time to be chosen in the future.

 The most appreciated board chairs run meetings that get through the topics on the agenda in the time reserved.
-Ask any board chair how to end a board meeting well and they’ll answer: “do it on schedule!”
+Ask any board chair how to end a board meeting well, and they’ll answer: “do it on schedule!”
 They’ll also tell you that it’s not always easy to do so.

-Board meeting agendas include the meeting start and end time.
+Board meeting agendas include the meeting start and end times.
 The trick is to plan how to split that time appropriately for topics on the agenda and for productive use of the board’s time.

 It’s a common trap to use board meeting time to present information.
 Instead, share board materials in advance of the meetings to be pre-reviewed by board members, and then the meeting focus can be on debate and decisions, not review.

 Expect forming the agenda to take some time, so start this process a few weeks before the agenda needs to be circulated.
 The board chair should ask committee leads and executives if they require time on the agenda for key topics in addition to any regulated topics like a financial review.
 Develop a draft agenda and give it a reality check.
 Add up the requested time for each agenda item and see if it fits the meeting schedule.
 Validate that the schedule will give some air time to all the board members likely to attend.